Treasure Island Casino in Las Vegas

 Each of the wings were finished with a different alloy of stainless steel, to create a color distinction between the two.
 The east wing was finished using a brushed stainless steel surface.
 The west wing with PVD coated stainless steel panels for a copper hue.

-The PVD Coated Stainless is a high-performance surface that can be used to acheive gold, copper, bronze, and brass tones in stainless steel.
-This is a surface which is less common now that Zahner has introduced Ti-Stainless steel to the architectural community, with its greater range of hues at similar expense.
+The project uses Ti-Stainless or PVD Coated Stainless, a high-performance surface that can be used to achieve gold, copper, bronze, and brass tones in stainless steel.
+The material is now available to the architectural community, and has a longer lifespan than similar metals such as anodized aluminum.

 Building the Treasure Island Winged Entrance